rayjaelee/blinov-research/README.md

 4. After successful commit, use the command `git push` to push your code into the repository.

 You may run into some trouble using `git push`, this may be due to your origin of repository not set up correctly.
 There should be a follow up message in the command line recommending how you should proceed.
 Follow that recommendation and if it still doesn't work, search Google.
 There are a lot of useful help in Stack Overflow!
+However, after setting up your origin once, you should be able to use with `git push` after that.

 ## Merge help
 - Merging in general should be done by who has the authority and access